kontainapp/guide/docs/README.md

 Really Immutable packages of code

 This Docker workflow/tools compatible approach offers huge advantages in the following areas:
-Ideal and perfect for packaging microservices in minimalistic containers Functions as a service without the security, startup downsides Scale to zero with instantaneous startup time
+* For packaging microservices in minimalistic, fast, secure containers
+* Functions as a service without the security, startup downsides Scale to zero with instantaneous startup time
+* IOT where security, speed, resource size are critical
-Edge computing
+* Edge computing
-Anyplace where security, speed, cost and resource constraints are a high priority
+* Anyplace where security, speed, cost and resource constraints are a high priority